Skip to main content

 Applications will remain open until all positions are filled.
 Only successful applicants will be contacted.

-The following jobs will be accepting applications:
+The following jobs are accepting applications:

 Instructional Assistant: Tutors and Markers

-Job Description: Year 1 Music Theory
+Year 1 Music Theory

 Theory Tutors (Year 1: MUAC101/102).
 A limited amount of one-on-one or small group tutoring support, to be assigned by the instructor according to specific remedial requirements on a case-by-case basis.